Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

 Use their exact words, “I can tell you are upset.
 Am I correct?”

-(pause and listen to their words).
+(Pause and listen to their response.)

 One of the most important things to keep in mind as you start learning about emotional abuse is not to get baited into prolonged, uncontrolled anger.